panoply/esthetic/readme.md

 }
 ```

-> _Prettify supports Liquid infused script formatting and when encountered it will apply beautification using Markup rules_
+> _Æsthetic supports Liquid infused script formatting and when encountered it will apply beautification using Markup rules_

 ### JSON Rules